pyGuru123/WinterLong-2021/README.md

 Collection of python projects made by me between Dec 25, 2020 to Feb 10, 2021. \
-I created all these projects while watching [Winter Sonata] ❄️, and waiting for weekely episodes of Attack on Titan : The Final Season.
+I created all these projects while watching [Winter Sonata] ❄️, and waiting for weekely episodes of [Attack on Titan : The Final Season].

 ### All the projects are listed here